 According to Government advice, both men and women should drink no more than 14 units of alcohol a week.
-It’s also better if these are spread across the week, rather than consumed in one go.
-It’s easy to overdo the alcohol in December, so be mindful of how much you drink and follow these tips to help you stay within your units:
+It is also better if these are spread across the week, rather than consumed in one go.
+It can be easy to overdo the alcohol in December, so be mindful of how much you drink and follow these tips to help you stay within your units:

-Here are a few hints and tips on enjoying Christmas without piling on the pounds.
+Here are a few hints and tips on enjoying a Nutritious Christmas:

-GET ACTIVE: Whether it’s a 20 minute brisk walk or an intense spinning class, exercise will help counteract any extra calories consumed.
+GET ACTIVE: Whether it is a 20 minute brisk walk or an intense spinning class, exercise will help counteract any extra calories consumed.
 Fit some activity into each day if you can.

 CHOOSE WISELY: When eating out, think carefully about your menu choices.
 Three-course meals can rack up the calories, so opt for a lighter starter and dessert, such as vegetable soups or salads and sorbet or fruit.

 PLAN AHEAD: If you know you`re out for a big lunch or dinner, plan your other meals around this.
 Why not make a big batch of wholesome vegetable based soup that's ready for you in the fridge when you get home?

 BE DRINK SAVVY: Alcoholic drinks can be costly in terms of sugar and calories, and on the purse strings.
 If you keep an eye on your intake you may find you crave fewer salty snacks, which are typical go-to foods after consuming a lot alcohol, and fewer high fat hangover treats too.